 "Shoulder strap positioner"

-means a device intended to maintain, during normal transit conditions, the appropriate shoulder strap position on the child’s torso by connecting the shoulder straps to one another.
+means a device intended to maintain, the appropriate shoulder strap position on the child’s torso, during normal transit conditions by connecting the shoulder straps to one another.

+"Lock-off device"

+locks and prevents movement of one section of the webbing of an adult safety-belt relative to another section of the webbing of the same belt.
+Such devices may act upon either the diagonal or the lap sections or secure together both lap and diagonal sections of the adult belt.
+The term covers the following classe :

+"Class A device"

+prevents the child from pulling the webbing of the retractor through to the lap part of the belt, when the adult belt is used to restrain the child directly.

+"Class B device"

+(to be used in phase III) allows the retention of an applied tension in the lap part of an adult safety-belt, when the adult belt is used to restrain the Enhanced Child Restraint System.
+The device intends to prevent the webbing from slipping from the retractor through the device, which would release the tension and place the restraint in a non-optimal position.

+"Module"

+is a part of an ECRS that is separate from the ISOFIX connectors and is in direct contact with the child.
+A module can be used as stand-alone to restrain a child in a car.
+A base is allowed to accept more than one module (Module A, Module B, etc.).

 Application for approval

-The application for approval of a type of Child Restraint System shall be submitted by the holder of the trade mark or by his duly accredited representative, and follow the type approval scheme described in Annex 11.
+The application for approval of a type of Enhanced Child Restraint System shall be submitted by the holder of the trade mark or by his duly accredited representative, and follow the type approval scheme described in Annex 11.

-The application for approval, relating to each type of Child Restraint System, shall be accompanied by:
+The application for approval, relating to each type of Enhanced Child Restraint System, shall be accompanied by:

-A technical description of the Child Restraint System, specifying the straps and other materials used together with the predicted and reproducible behaviour of load limiting devices.
-It shall be accompanied by drawings of the parts making up the Child Restraint System and in the case of retractors, installation instructions for these retractors and their sensing devices, declaration on toxicity (para.
+A technical description of the Enhanced Child Restraint System, specifying the straps and other materials used together with the predicted and reproducible behaviour of load limiting devices.
+It shall be accompanied by drawings of the parts making up the Enhanced Child Restraint System and in the case of retractors, installation instructions for these retractors and their sensing devices, declaration on toxicity (para.
 6.3.1.1. of this Regulation) and flammability (para.
 6.3.1.2. of this Regulation), the drawings shall show the position intended for a single approval number and additional symbol(s) in relation to the circle of the approval mark;

 The applicant shall indicate the kind of application:

-Application for an i-Size EChild Restraint Systems; or
+Application for an i-Size Enhanced Child Restraint Systems; or

-Application for a "Specific vehicle ISOFIX" child restraint systems.
+Application for a "Specific vehicle ISOFIX" or

+Application for a i-Size Booster Seat Enhanced Child Restraint System; or

+Application for a specific vehicle booster seat Enhanched Child Restraint System;; .

+Or any combination of (a), (b), (c) and (d) as long as they fulfil paragraph 5.4.2.2 and 6.1.3.3

-For Child Restraint Systems tested on the test trolley in a vehicle body shell in conformity with paragraph 7.1.3.2. of this Regulation or in a complete vehicle in conformity with paragraph 7.1.3.3. of this Regulation, the applicant shall submit documentation (drawings and/or pictures) regarding the combination of the Child Restraint System and the car or the ISOFIX seating position and the relevant car environment for which the manufacturer has requested a "Specific vehicle ISOFIX" approval.
+For Enhanced Child Restraint Systems tested on the test trolley in a vehicle body shell in conformity with paragraph 7.1.3.2. of this Regulation or in a complete vehicle in conformity with paragraph 7.1.3.3. of this Regulation, the applicant shall submit documentation (drawings and/or pictures) regarding the combination of the Enhanced Child Restraint System and the car or the ISOFIX seating position and the relevant car environment for which the manufacturer has requested a Specific vehicle approval.
 This documentation needs to indicate:

-The available area around the Child Restraint System when installed on the seating position.
-In particular it shall include parts which might interfere with the Child Restraint System during an impact,
+The available area around the Enhanced Child Restraint System when installed on the vehicle seating position.
+In particular it shall include parts which might interfere with the Enhanced Child Restraint System during an impact,